Posts

 CHD Awareness Week: My Heart Story (So Far)

-Grandma Dorothy holding me at 5 months of age In February, 1974 when my mom took me home from the hospital, she thought she had a perfectly healthy baby.
+In February 1974 when my mom took me home from the hospital, she thought she had a perfectly healthy baby.
 But when her mom came for a visit five weeks later to see her granddaughter, she asked why my lips looked discolored.
 Grandma Dorothy also noticed I slept a lot, even for a newborn.
 Mom assured Grandma she would ask the doctor about it during my six-week checkup.
 Mom took me to the same clinic in Wolf Point, Montana, where I had been born.
-She and Dad were living in a tiny town called Luster, where Dad worked as a ranch hand.
+She and Dad were living in a tiny town called Lustre, where Dad worked as a ranch hand.
 My regular pediatrician was unavailable.
-A young doctor, fresh out of medical school, examined me instead.
-Dr. Mattley quickly agreed the bluish tint to my lips was disconcerting and because of it dubbed me a blue baby.
-“Her body isn’t getting enough oxygen, which is why her lips and fingernails are cyanotic,” he said.
+Instead, a young doctor, fresh out of medical school examined me.
+Dr. Mattley quickly agreed the bluish tint to my lips was disconcerting and because of it, dubbed me a "blue baby."
+He told Mom that my body wasn't getting enough oxygen, which is why I was cyanotic.
 He also detected a heart murmur.
 An X-ray confirmed a possible heart defect.
-F
+Following the exam, Dr. Mattley called a clinic in Great Falls,...